 Van Dine's characters are also character types.
 Markham is the archetypal honest, implacable District Attorney.
 The Canary and her boyfriend are the archetypes of young lovers.
 The various police investigators form a series of pocket portraits of the sorts of men found on the police squads of the day.

-Van Dine wrote a series of short stories for Warner Brothers film studio in the early 1930's.
-These stories were used as the basis for a series of 12 short films, each around 20 minutes long, that were released in 1930 - 1931.
-The Skull Murder Mystery (1931) shows Van Dine's vigorous plot construction.
+The Skull Murder Mystery (1932) shows Van Dine's vigorous plot construction.
 It is also notable for its non-racist treatment of Chinese characters, something quite unusual in its day.
 Van Dine was one of the first mystery writers to include non-stereotyped portraits of racial minorities in his work.
-Please see the article on Minorities and Civil Rights in Mystery Fiction for a discussion.
+Please see my article on Minorities and Civil Rights in Mystery Fiction for a discussion.

 As far as I know, none of Van Dine's screen treatments have been published in book form.
 I do not even know if the manuscripts survive today.
 Short films used to be extremely popular.
 Hollywood made hundreds of them during the studio era.
 Except for a handful of comedy silents, most of these films are forgotten today, and not even listed in film reference books.

 Secondly, Van Dine's brother, painter Stanton MacDonald-Wright, was a founder of the Synchromism movement in painting.
 Van Dine wrote three books promoting Synchromist ideas.
 He also had ties to the American abstract artists of the Stieglitz circle.
 So Van Dine was at the center of the entire American modernist movement in art, with a special knowledge about, and enthusiasm for, abstract art.
 Loughery is an art historian, and his background here is most sophisticated.